-Table 4: \$10 million Planning Budget for LQCD (in millions)
+Table 5: Planned Funding Profile for LQCD (in millions)

-Program funds will be used to procure and deploy new systems and provide labor support for steady-state operations (e.g., site management, system administration, hardware support, and deployment of LQCD software) and program management.
+Program funds are used to procure compute cycles and data storage capacity and provide labor support for steady-state operations (e.g., site management, system administration, hardware support, and deployment of LQCD software) and program management.
 Software development is not in the scope for the LQCD Program.

-Each host site will continue to contribute in-kind support to the Program in the form of infrastructure facilities and equipment, such as suitable computer room space, utility costs for power and cooling, and mass storage facilities.
+Each host site will continue to contribute support to the Program in the form of infrastructure facilities and equipment.
 Each host site also provides administrative and technical support and services to the program in areas such as environment, safety, and health (ESH&Q), cyber security, disaster planning and recovery, networking, procurement, financial management services, and administrative support.
-The program contributes to the pool of funds at each site used to cover these costs, through the assessment of overhead charges by each host site in accordance with standard laboratory policies.
+The Program contributes to the pool of funds at each site used to cover these costs, through the assessment of overhead charges by each host site in accordance with standard laboratory policies.